View current

 Course A distinct unit of study within a program, for which a grade is given.
 Each course is identified by its alphanumeric code, a title and a fixed unit value.

 Course Profile outlines the course aims and learning objectives, required textbooks, assessment criteria and due dates, and other important information.
-Course profiles are available from the Program and Courses website.
+Course profiles are available from the Program and Course Catalogues website.

 Credit Successful completion of a course towards the completion of program and conferral of the respective award.